mitmedialab/MITLegalForum/docs/README.md

 # Online Participation

-See the webcast and stay up to date about opportunities to participate online at
+See the webcast and stay up to date about event social media and opportunities to participate online at

 ## [http://mitlegalforum.org/live](http://mitlegalforum.org/live)